After one of the intermittent fasting health benefits was awarded the Nobel Prize in Medicine, fasting has taken the world by storm.

 4. It Saves Tons of Time

-Although real home-cooked food is the one where you know what’s inside, its preparation takes time.
+Although real home-cooked food is where you know what’s inside, its preparation takes time.
 Since no one can cook six times a day, you have to grab processed food when eating several times a day.

 With intermittent fasting, however, you know what you are getting: